 Discover the Mekong Delta's intense life on the river while enjoying all the comfort of the last wooden boats.
 Contact Vietnam Travel for the best offers on The Bassac cruises and 24/7 personal assistance!

-About This CruiseThis is the easiest itinerary to spend a night on board on the way to Ho Chi Minh City from Mekong River Delta provinces.
+About This CruiseThis is the easiest itinerary that Bassac Cruises can offer to spend a night on board on the way to Ho Chi Minh City from Mekong River Delta provinces.
 It combines very well with a night in Can Tho before, so you have the time to take a breakfast cruise to Cai Rang Floating Market in the morning, before boarding.
-Vietnam Travel can arrange road transfers and transfer of your own vehicle.
+Vietnam Travel can arrange road transfers and best price for this Mekong river cruise.